ohboyohboyohboy/antlr3/README.txt

 This gem packages together a complete implementation of the majority of features ANTLR provides for other language targets, such as Java and Python.
 It contains:

-* StringTemplate target templates for Ruby (which you must manually integrate into your local ANTLR package)
-* A RubyTarget java class which also must be manually integrated compiled into
-  your local ANTLR package
+* A customized version of the latest ANTLR program, bundling all necessary java code and templates for producing fully featured language recognition in ruby code

-* a runtime library that collects classes used throughout generated ruby code
+* a ruby runtime library that collects classes used throughout the code that ANTLR generates

-* some extra utilities for working with ANTLR grammars
+* a wrapper script, `antlr4ruby', which executes the ANTLR command line tool after ensuring the ANTLR jar is java's class path

 == FEATURES

--> generates ruby code capable of:
+1. generates ruby code capable of:
    * lexing text input
    * parsing lexical output and responding with arbitrary actions
    * constructing Abstract Syntax Trees (ASTs)
    * parsing AST structure and responding with arbitrary actions
    * translating input source to some desired output format

--> this package serves to be a powerful assistance when writing ruby source code intended for performing tasks like:
+2. This package can serve as a powerful assistant when performing tasks such as:
    * code compilation
    * source code highlighting and formatting
    * domain-specific language implementation
    * source code extraction and analysis

+== USAGE

+1. Write an ANTLR grammar specification for a language

+   grammar SomeLanguage;

+   options {
+     language = Ruby;    // <- this option must be set to Ruby output   = AST;
+   }

+   top: expr ( ',' expr )*
+      ;

+   and so on...

+2. Run the ANTLR tool with the antlr4ruby command to generate output:

+   antlr4ruby SomeLanguage.g
+   # creates:
+   #   SomeLanguageParser.rb
+   #   SomeLanguageLexer.rb
+   #   SomeLanguage.g

+3. Try out the results directly, if you like:

+  # see how the lexer tokenizes some input
+  ruby SomeLanguageLexer.rb < path/to/source-code.xyz

+  # check whether the parser successfully matches some input
+  ruby SomeLanguageParser.rb --rule=top < path/to/source-code.xyz

+-> Read up on the package documentation for more specific details about loading the recognizers and using their class definitions

 == ISSUES

-* I wrote this target implementation independently; it is a replacement for the ruby target that comes bundled with ANTLR.
-As a consequence, to use this target and the runtime libraries, the code generation templates must be manually integrated into your ANTLR package (see instructions below)
+* Currently, there are a few nuanced ways in which using the ruby output differs from the conventions and examples covered in the ANTLR standard documentation.
+  I am still working on documenting these details.

-* while the target is intended to be complete, I do not provide any implementation of the template-construction mode available for Java and Python targets.
+* While the target is intended to be complete, I do not provide any implementation of the template-construction mode available for Java and Python targets.
 While I'm interested in having this capability, I have not implemented it yet because ANTLR forces you to use its StringTemplate templating language.
   Thus, I would have to port the StringTemplate library to Ruby and write a target for ST parser generation.
 I would prefer to permit template generation that uses ruby's standard ERB templating library.

-== INSTALL:

-Please read INSTALL.txt for detailed instructions for integrating this code-generation target with an ANTLR installation.
+* So far, this has only been tested on Linux with ruby 1.8.7 and ruby 1.9.1.
+  I'm currently working on verifying behavior on other systems and with slightly older versions of ruby.

 == LICENSE